EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/det_hydropower/generator.md

 Furthermore, the method for `constraints_flow_out` adds *[discharge and power capacity constraints](@ref nodes-det_hydro_power-phil-con)* if additional constraints are provided in the `Data` field.
 Soft constraints, *i.e.*, constraints with a penalty, are used if the constraints have non-infinite penalty values.
 For `HydroGenerator` nodes, the constraints can be defined for both the `electricity_resource` and `water_resource`.
-The mathematical formualtion of the constraints are:
+The mathematical formulation of the constraints are:

 To this end, we declare an internal expression given by: